trubrics/trubrics-docs/docs/track_events/sdks/llamaindex.md

-To get started collecting events in your application using Azure OpenAI, our SDKs have methods to automate AI event collection with a single line of code.
+To get started collecting events in your application using LlamaIndex, our SDKs have methods to automate AI event collection with a single line of code.

 ??? info "Install SDK"
     === "Javascript/Node.js"